brianleixia/LLM4ESGPrediction/README.md

 # 🌍📊 Using Pre-trained Language Models for Accurate ESG Prediction 📊🌍

 This repository contains the resources and methodologies developed in our research project focused on leveraging Pre-trained Language Models (PLMs) for enhanced Environmental, Social, and Governance (ESG) data prediction and classification.
+🔥News: Our paper has been published at [FinNLP2024@IJCAI](https://aclanthology.org/2024.finnlp-2.1/).

 ## 📄 Project Overview